-Back in 1993, Janet Freeman’s sister requested that she make her a pair of snowboard pants “that recognized the fact she was a girl,” recalls Freeman.
+Back in 1993, Janet Freeman’s sister requested that she make her a pair of winter pants “that recognized the fact she was a girl,” recalls Freeman.
 And that desire to show off her curves evolved into Portland-based Betty Rides, one of the country’s first women’s-only outerwear companies.

 Betty Rides’ looks are feminine without being overtly frilly, with lines designed to fit and flatter a woman’s shape.
-An otherwise masculine plaid is softened by a mint green and gray color palette; florals, animal prints and acid washes also show up in the six or seven collections she and her staff design each year.
+An otherwise masculine plaid is softened by a mint green and gray color palette; florals, animal prints and acid washes also show up in the collections she and her staff design each year.
 How does Freeman know what will sell?
-“We get ideas and inspiration from everywhere,” she says, from Vogue fashion spreads to requests from the female snowboarders Betty Rides sponsors.
+“We get ideas and inspiration from everywhere,” she says, from Vogue fashion spreads to requests from the female athletes Betty Rides sponsors.
 They also listen closely to their customers, both retailers and end users.
 “I think that’s how design works.
 It’s all so subjective.”

-Her latest challenge, she says, is bringing production back to the U.S. Her first beta-test line of surf wear was made at a garment manufacturer in Oregon.
+Her challenge, she says, was bringing production back to the U.S. Her first beta-test line of surf wear was made at a garment manufacturer in Oregon.
 “It would be two-thirds cheaper to make it in China,” she concedes, “but I’m starting to put my foot down.
 I want to bring jobs back here.
 I think it’s the right thing to do.”

 It certainly adds another variable into an already competitive business.
 “That’s OK,” she says, with another shrug.
 “This is Oregon.
 Didn’t we invent recycling?”
 (Oregon did, in fact, pass the nation’s first “bottle bill,” putting a deposit on bottles and cans.)
 “I like that we try to do things the right way — even if it isn’t always the easy way.”

 To find out where you can shop for Betty Rides, visit the company’s website.